TeamHeka/medkit/docs/examples/edsnlp.md

 ## Running an EDL-NLP spaCy pipeline at the annotation level

-So far, we have wrapped a spaCy pipeline and executed it on an entire document with `EDSNLPDocPipeline`.
+So far, we have wrapped a spaCy pipeline and executed it on an entire document with {class}`~.EDSNLPDocPipeline`.
 But it is also possible to run the spaCy pipeline on text annotations instead of a document with {class}`~.EDSNLPPipeline`.
 To illustrate this, let's create a medkit pipeline using pure medkit operations for sentence tokenization and entity matching, and EDS-NLP spaCy components for covid entity matching:

 ```{code-cell} ipython3
 :tags: [remove-output]